Argueta98/react-auth0-intro/README.md

 Before executing the project
 ### `npm install`

-Then add the bootstrap dist and plugin folder to the `react-auth0-intro/public directory` Open Download [bootstrap](https://getbootstrap.com/docs/4.0/getting-started/download/)
+Then add the bootstrap dist and plugin folder to the `react-auth0-intro/public directory`.\
+Open Download [bootstrap](https://getbootstrap.com/docs/4.0/getting-started/download/)

 In the project directory, you can run: